Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 In order to use the sample access control, you need to join these groups in your Azure AD tenant.

-Note that this optional scripts may not work in codespaces if your administrator has applied a [Conditional Access policy](https://learn.microsoft.com/azure/active-directory/conditional-access/overview) to your tenant.
+Note that this optional script may not work in Codespaces if your administrator has applied a [Conditional Access policy](https://learn.microsoft.com/azure/active-directory/conditional-access/overview) to your tenant.

 ### Azure Data Lake Storage Gen2 Prep Docs

-Once a Data Lake Storage Gen2 storage account has been setup with sample data and access control lists, the [prepdocs.ps1](./scripts/prepdocs.ps1) can be used to automatically process PDFs in the storage account and store them with their [access control lists in the search index](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-access-control).
+Once a Data Lake Storage Gen2 storage account has been setup with sample data and access control lists, [prepdocs.py](./scripts/prepdocs.py) can be used to automatically process PDFs in the storage account and store them with their [access control lists in the search index](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-access-control).

 To run this script with a Data Lake Storage Gen2 account, first set the following environment variables: